raspberrychris/hugo-PaperMod/content/posts/will-toenail-fungus-go-away-on-it-s-own.md

 ![](/uploads/lucrezia-carnelos-kn6qrwtnaty-unsplash.jpg)

+## Most Cases are not that severe

 That does not mean that it is all gloom and doom, the good news with this is that for the most part will find that most cases are not severe.
 The main thing that you will want to do if you are worried about having toenail fungus is to make sure that you actually do have this problem.

+## Toenail Fungus Can Be Hard To Spot

 Part of the reason that it can get worse is because when toenail fungus starts it can be very hard to spot.
 There might be a slight yellowing of the toenail, you could find that your toenail cracks more often than usual or it looks thicker.

 All of the above problems could be something else as well, so we recommend the first course of action if you are wondering whether you have toenail fungus is to consult your doctor.
 They will normally give you the best indication on whether you have a toenail fungus infection and they can also describe the best options for a cure while you are there.

+## It Won’t go Away on its Own

 As mentioned above, the main thing to remember is that it will not go away on its own so you will need to make sure that you have some kind of treatment.